 There are additional fields we may collect, depending on which service and triggers you are using.
 Contact us with any questions about the additional fields we collect.

-The following example lets us search for all of the invocations related to a specific Stripe charge ID:
+The following example lets us search for all of the invocations related to Twilio:

 You can also use simple query syntax to combine multiple conditions together.
 The fields are described below.